-Barry’s concerns were realistic because internet relationships can threaten the stability and intimacy of a committed relationship.
+Barry’s concerns were realistic because internet relationships and online attractions can threaten the stability and intimacy of a committed relationship.
 Time spent online can be a harmless distraction or can be dangerously distracting.
 However, research has shown that even moderate internet usage interferes with family relationships, particularly when an individual spends more and more time online and begins ignoring work, friends, and loved ones.
 Furthermore, online relationships can shift from an intellectually stimulating friendship to a romantically charged relationship.
 Secrecy, emotional attachment, and sexual intimacy are the hallmarks of an online relationship that has crossed over the line of platonic friendship and drifted into an emotional affair.

 The Slippery Slope